Designated driver: Advocacy groups

-Various college and high school organizations, such as RamRide at Colorado State University in Fort Collins, Colorado, CARPOOL at Texas A&M University in College Station, Texas, or Drive Safe Kalamazoo, at Western Michigan University and BUSY at Gulfport High School in Gulfport, Mississippi offer to give free rides home on weekend nights to fellow students.
+Various college and high school organizations, such as RamRide at Colorado State University in Fort Collins, Colorado, CARPOOL at Texas A&M University in College Station, Texas, Drive Safe Kalamazoo at Western Michigan University, and BUSY at Gulfport High School in Gulfport, Mississippi, offer to give free rides home on weekend nights to fellow students.

 Businesses

 United States

 Numerous businesses have sprouted up across the United States to help address the problem of drinking and driving.
 Some transport their drivers home, as passengers, using one of three methods: car, collapsible scooter, or foldable bike.
 These are not necessarily true designated driver programs, but instead Safe Ride programs, as the sober driver is not designated from within the natural drinking group.
-Designated Drivers, Inc, was founded in 1998 and later based out of Las Vegas, NV.
+Designated Drivers, Inc, was founded in 1998 and was later based out of Las Vegas, NV.
 This company has used two person teams: one person to drive the impaired individual in their own vehicle, and the other person as the follow driver.
 Pittsburgh's Pear Transportation Company, aka The Pear Cares, has also become well known for using the two-person team approach.
 Dryver, formerly known as BeMyDD, established itself by offering designated driver services for events, car pickups for drivers who are too impaired to make it home, and personal drivers for evenings out.
 NightRiders, Incorporated was the first company to use collapsible, motorized scooters in the US.
 The drivers drove customers home using their own vehicles, stowing a scooter in the customer's trunk (or truck).
-Upon arrival to the customer's destination, the driver parked the vehicle, collected the fare, assembled the scooter from the vehicle, and rode off to the next customer.
+Upon arrival to the customer's destination, the driver parked the vehicle, collected the fare, and rode off to the next customer on the scooter.
 This company is now out of business, according to their website.
 Zingo Transportation has operated this kind of service in southern US cities since 2005.